brianom95/brianom95.github.io/_posts/2025-05-29-antarctica.md

 ## The Final Continent

-Thankfully the crew made the call that they could run the ship much quicker on the way back as it was calmer, allowing us one more day on the continent.
+Thankfully the crew made the call that they could run the ship much quicker on the way back as it was calmer, allowing us one more day on the continent despite our three day delay.
 This meant we had time for two excursions.

 The following morning we woke at Hannah Point and headed ashore by zodiac.
 Huge penguin colonies covered the hillside, surprising us both by their tiny size, and their smell.
 Most were Gentoo penguins, with a few Chinstraps (which dive over 100m for food).
 The males were building nests where half searched for nice stones from the water, while the others stole from their neighbours.
 The resulting squabbling was entertaining to watch.
 Short video [here](https://youtube.com/shorts/4AipKqf6MYo?is=Dz32J9zEIMrlbLZ0).